elatov/elatov.github.io/_posts/2016-05-14-updating-to-snorby-263.md

 categories: [security,os]
 tags: [snorby,linux,debian]
 ---
 So I decided to update Snorby.
-Snce my [last update](/2015/06/upgrade-debian-wheezy7-to-jessie8/) I ensured that ruby 1.9 was used and I wanted to get rid of that hack.
+During the [last update](/2015/06/upgrade-debian-wheezy7-to-jessie8/) I ensured that ruby 1.9 was used and I wanted to get rid of that hack.

 ### Update Snorby
 The instuctions are laid out in the [Updating Snorby](https://github.com/Snorby/snorby/wiki/Updating-Snorby) git page.
 Here is what I ended up running, first let's update the git repo: